 We’ll illustrate the process by walking you through Toronto restaurant Wynona’s website.
 Take inspiration from them by using restaurant reservation software such as TouchBistro Reservations to create your own intuitive, easy-to-use online reservation tool.

 1. Wynona has the “reservations” box highlighted in the main menu, making it easy to spot among the red and pink.
 The box is in a color that contrasts the other elements on the page.
 This visual cue indicates that this option is more important than other options on the page.

 2. Clicking on the “reservations” button takes customers to the reservations information page.
 The simplicity of this page adds clarity to the directions.
 The page tells customers to call or book online, as well as the restaurant conditions to set expectations and increase exclusivity and demand.
-The final element is an email address for group reservations.
+The final element is an email address for large group reservations.

 The form also lets guests provide additional information like:

+Now that you know exactly how restaurant reservations work and look to customers, you know where you can improve the user experience.
 Need inspiration for how to make your online reservations easier to find and use?